-The Company's financial instruments consist of cash and cash equivalents, receivables, accounts payable and accrued liabilities, warrants denominated in foreign currency, and warrants with exercise prices that are subject to adjustment from time to time.
+The Company's financial instruments consist of cash and cash equivalents, receivables, accounts payable and accrued liabilities, convertible note payable and warrants with exercise prices that are subject to adjustment from time to time.

 Management does not believe these financial instruments expose the Company to any significant interest, currency or credit risks arising from these financial instruments.
 The fair market values of cash and cash equivalents, receivables, accounts payable and accrued liabilities and convertible note payable approximate their carrying values.